 This document explains the fundamental concept behind the automated approach to the interested reader.
 However, the end user of this functionality does not have to read this document to use the functionality.
 Please also bear in mind that this document is just giving an outline of the fundamental concept behind Automated Analytics.
 There are many more detailed aspects that are taken care of, some of which are patented.

 A big thank you goes to Lemine Abdallahi from our Product Group for his expert advice on many detailed aspects.
-In case you are keen to read further, I suggest the “Modeler User Guides“.
+In case you are keen to read further, I suggest the “Automated Analytics User Guides and Scenarios“.